-Criminology is all about studying the criminal justice system and learning about criminals.
+While you will take many of the same classes in pursuing either criminology or criminal justice degrees, there are a few differences between the two.
+Criminology is a behavioral science that looks more at criminals and the social ramifications of crime, while criminal justice is more concerned with the legal system itself and the administrative side of things such as the courts and correctional system.
 Through your studies, you will understand how the law works and how criminals think.
-As you can already tell, it’s a degree that many veterans consider once they leave the service.
+As you can already tell, these are degrees that many veterans consider once they leave the service.
 This is because the whole premise of being in the military is to serve your country and protect people from the bad guys.
 It’s understandable to want to pursue a career along with a similar line of thinking once you leave the military.
-The great thing about Criminology degrees is that they open the door to lots of different careers.
+The great thing about a criminology or criminal justice degree is that they open the door to lots of different careers.
 You will have qualifications and knowledge to go after jobs involving crime and the criminal justice system.
 This can include things like a criminal investigator, parole officer, or even a security agent.
-These are all jobs that will also call upon your previous skills that you learned in your military career.
-With a criminology degree, you have the perfect segway into a new career that utilizes all of your existing skills and knowledge as well as adding new strings to your bow.
+These are all jobs that will also call upon the previous skills that you learned in your military career.
+With either degree, you have the perfect segue into a new career that utilizes all of your existing skills and knowledge as well as adding new strings to your bow.”\

 Business Management Degree